emdgroup/baybe/README.md

 ```

 There are additional dependencies that can be installed corresponding to linters,
-plotters etc. (`dev`).
-A developer would typically also install the package in editable mode
+formatters etc. (e.g. `dev`).
+A developer would typically also install the package in
-('-e').
+editable mode ('-e') which ensures that changes to the code do not require a
+reinstallation.

 ```bash
 pip install -e '.[dev]'